antlr4ide/antlr4ide/README.md

 Now, the **new** IDE was built on [XText](http://www.eclipse.org/Xtext).
 [XText](http://www.eclipse.org/Xtext) is great for building DSL with Eclipse IDE support, so if you are not familiar with [XText](http://www.eclipse.org/Xtext) go and see it.

+See [link to ANTLR tools](http://www.antlr.org/tools.html) for a comparison of ANTLR4IDE with other development tools for ANTLR.

 Eclipse Installation
 =========